canonical/certification-docs/Policy_Guide-16.04.rst

 To join the list please visit
 https://lists.canonical.com/mailman/listinfo/hwcert-announce

+Questions about the Certification Programme may be sent directly to the Certification Team (server-certification@canonical.com)

 General Policies
 ================

 OS Versions
 -----------
-Certifications are available for any current LTS version of Ubuntu Server.
-At this time, this includes 12.04 LTS, 14.04 LTS and 16.04 LTS.
+Certifications are available for the two most recent LTS versions of Ubuntu Server.
+At this time, this includes 14.04 LTS and 16.04 LTS

 Certification is never granted for Interim releases of Ubuntu Server (non-LTS versions such as 15.04, 15.10 or 16.10).